cap-js/docs/java/cqn-services/remote-services.md

 ## Native Service Consumption { #native-consumption }

-If you need to call an endpoint which you cannot consume as a _Remote Service_ you can fall back to leverage Cloud SDK APIs.
-Based on the Cloud SDK´s `HttpClientAccessor` API you can resolve a `HttpClient` which you can use to execute plain http requests against the remote API.
+If you need to call an endpoint that you cannot consume as a _Remote Service_, you can fall back to leverage Cloud SDK APIs.
+Based on the Cloud SDK´s `HttpClientAccessor` API, you can resolve an `HttpClient` that you can use to execute plain HTTP requests against the remote API.

 However, this involves low-level operations like payload de-/serialization.
 Usage of CAP´s _Remote Service_ is encouraged whenever possible to free the developer from these.